 I opened up my Jan 2011 Living Etc this morning to find this page boldly stating it’s wares, not for the faint hearted these metro tiles….

 ….had a bit of lunch, headed out to meet a client and guess what she mentioned as a possibility?
 Yup, subway tiles and from the site visit it was clear her cute Didsbury end terrace would certainly benefit from a bathroom overhaul to incorporate a clean, fresh look, with if, possible a roll top bath!
 I promised to send some images of our recent projects for her perusal, but then figured these would make a good blog post too, for anyone curious to see what metro tiles look like in situ.

 I used white metro tiles as a narrow upstand in a white gloss and walnut kitchen a couple of years back, incorporating a chocolate brown glass feature strip:

 Below we used them at a property where I was just helping out so I don’t have finished images, but you get the idea what they look like behind a roll top bath with a limestone floor:

-They do look fab in all the different rooms, but clients of ours have stuck to tried and tested white and cream with pale grouting.
-Feeling brave?
-You could try using a dark grout as in this image courtesy of Elle Decor and Apartment Therapy:
+They do look fab in all the different rooms, but clients of ours have stuck to tried and tested white and cream with pale grouting, but there are a multitude of options.